 The University Board on Discipline serves as the appeal board for serious cases involving suspension from the residence halls or suspension or expulsion from the University or other cases as designated by the Director of Student Conduct.
-The Board is comprised of one faculty member, one student, and one administrator; provided, however, that for appeals in sexual misconduct cases, the Board is comprised of at least one faculty member and up to two administrators.
+The Board is comprised of one faculty member, one student, and one administrator.
+The board make up for appeals regarding sexual and gender-based misconduct cases is defined in section 6.
+Sexual and Gender-Based Misconduct Policy.

 Except in cases involving the discovery of new evidence, the Board may review the appeal based upon the hearing record and the decision and rationale of the hearing officer or conduct body in the initial hearing.
 In most circumstances, the Board will meet with the student who is making the appeal and the original hearing officer.
-At the request of the accused student, up to two character witnesses may submit written statements to the Office of Student Conduct at least one University business day in advance of the appeal hearing.
+At the request of the accused student, up to two character witnesses may submit written statements to the Office of Student Conduct at least one University business day in advance of the appeal hearing (except in cases involving alleged violations of Sexual and Gender-Based Misconduct policy).